sadekbaroudi/sweep36/README.md

 * on/off switch
 * both kailh hotswap and mill max compatible through hole

+Special thanks to @jasonhazel for kickstarting the initiative!

 ### Notes

 Regarding the JST footprint, you can solder directly or use jst.
 If soldering, connect power to the middle hole (with the +) and GND to the -.
 If using JST, be sure to look at your battery wiring and connect the JST connector such that the power lines up with the middle pin (again, with thhe + on the silkscreen)